-The policies in this handbook apply to you, as a student in the Registered Nursing or Licensed Practical Nursing Programs at Northampton Community College, and at any clinical site that you attend as part of the program.
+The policies in this handbook apply to you, as a student in the Licensed Practical Nursing Program at Northampton Community College, and at any clinical site that you attend as part of the program.
 Read this manual carefully now and as needed during your enrollment in the Nursing Program.
 It is imperative that you are aware of ALL policies, are familiar with them, and adhere to them.